codebeat-nl/xtm1638/README.md

     compatible mode, it is possible to use the code on non AVR models such as NodeMCU, ESP8266, etc;
   o Adding display settings functionality;
-  o Adding orientation functionality (normal use or upsidedown use);
+  o Adding orientation functionality (normal use or upside down use);
-  o Removing font method;
+  o Replaced font method;
   o Adding more font characters;
-  o Adding better devide methods (in namespace), overall performance improvement;
+  o Adding better divide/math methods (in namespace), overall performance improvement;
-  o It is small and lightweight but a little heavier compared to previous
+  o It is small and lightweight but a little heavier in size compared to previous
     version (approx +670 bytes) because of changes, improvements.
 Still much, MUCH, smaller comparing to rjbatista tm1638-library and MUCH more less MCU intensive;
+  o Adding gauge functionality to be able to display bars, (battery) status etc;
   o Adding library config file;
   o Adding several (useful) examples with extended docu info;

   v1.01
    - Added divmod10_asm() (<---?????
-NOT there)
+NOT there!)
    - Un-rolled send loop
    - Switch to toggeling output ports